 Integration in the healthcare industry presents a number of challenges considering how inconsistent interoperability between medical systems is.
 This is one of the main reasons why the process of data transfer is so slow and unreliable, making it quite unwelcome by healthcare providers.

 This issue is actively being solved by the HL7 (Health Level 7), an organization that offers standardization for interoperability in health tech, something which will cut the national healthcare costs by $30 billion.
-In this article we are going to explore what the HL7 standard is as well as explain how HL7 API tackled some of its challenges.
+In this article, we are going to explore what the Health Level 7 (HL7) standard is and the benefits of HL7.
+We’ll also explain how HL7 API tackled some of its challenges.

 HL7 V2 was created back in 1989 to tackle interoperability issues.
 It streamlined communication between different systems with various functions: electronic medical record (EMR) systems, hospital information systems, radiology and picture archiving systems, laboratory information systems, billing systems, etc.

 Before this data formatting standard appeared, it was difficult to share patient information between different parts of the healthcare process (like care – pharmacy – billing).
 It was also a challenge for patients to transfer between different specialists and hospitals since they either had to carry paperwork with them or create a new medical record and go through examinations and testing again.
 Data sharing was a nightmare for all parties in the healthcare industry.

 The standard defines 80% of the interface, while the other 20% is left for customization: local data variations that were introduced by optional fields, extra messages, etc. HL7 V2 used ASCII-based (American Standard Code for Information Interchange) messages with encoding rules, groupings, cardinality, and the default character set to reach the standard look and meaning of messages.